5T33Z0/Clover-Crate/ACPI/README.md

 #### DeleteUnused

 Removes unused Floppy, CRT and DVI devices from the `DSDT` – a necessity for getting the Intel GMA X3100 to work on Dell Laptops.
 Otherwise, you'll get a black screen.
 Tested by hundreds of users.

+This patch can be safely applied on current systems.
+It slightly reduces the overall length of the DSDT.
+You can check this with maciASL.
+Click on “File > New From ACPI…” and select “DSDT”.
+Take not of the amount of lines the DSDT has.
+Then disable/enable the `DeleteUnused` feature, reboot and check the length of the DSDT file again.

 #### FakeLPC